-8.1 Pregnancy Risk Summary Busulfan injection can cause fetal harm when administered to a pregnant woman based on animal data.
-Busulfan injection can cause fetal harm when administered to a pregnant woman based on animal data.
-Busulfan was teratogenic in mice, rats, and rabbits following administration during organogenesis.
-Rollowing based on a man in rats, DMA doses of approximately 40% of the daily dose of DMA in the busulfan injection dose on a mg/m2 basis given during organogenesis caused significant developmental anomalies [see Data].
+solvent, DMA, may also cause fetal harm when administered to a pregnant woman.
+In rats, DMA doses of approximately 40% of the daily dose of DMA in the busulfan injection dose on a mg/m2 basis given during organogenesis caused significant developmental anomalies (see Data).
 There are no available human data informing the drug-associated risk.
 Advise pregnant women of the potential risk to a fetus.
-The background risk of major birth defects and miscarriage for the indicated populations are unknown.
-However, the background risk in the U.S. general population of major birth defects is 2% to 4% and of miscarriage is 15% to 20% of clinically recognized pregnancies.